ManoharaSai7/SalesForce-Project/README.md

 ## Acknowledgments

-* Gayatri Vidya Parishad College of Engineering
+* Gayatri Vidya Parishad College of Engineering (A),
-* Salesforce Development Team
+* Salesforce Development Team,
-* Project Mentors and Guides
+* Project Mentors and Guides.

 ---